North Carolina Waterfalls in the Mountains Florida's Carolina Connection

 It's just a short walk to the falls.
 You will surely want to continue a

-little further after looking at Looking Glass Falls: there is Moore
+little further after looking at Looking Glass Falls: there is Moore Cove Falls and then

-Cove Falls and then Sliding Rock Falls.
+Sliding Rock Falls.
 A little further and

-you will be on the Blue Ridge Parkway.
+you will be on the Blue Ridge Parkway

 Indian Creek Falls.
 From